-If your birthday falls outside of the October-December 15 open enrollment period, you might want to meet with your agent again to do an annual review.
+If your birthday falls outside of the October 7-December 15 enrollment period, you might want to meet with your agent again to do an annual review.

-You can also meet with a specialist here at Sams/Hockaday.
-An annual review is free, and it’s something you should absolutely take advantage of.
+The annual reviews here at Sams/Hockaday are a 100% free service, and it’s something you should absolutely take advantage of.

-4. Talk With Your Agent About Your Medicare Plan
+4. Talk With Your Agent About Your Medicare and Retirement Plan

-The open enrollment period is the “busy season” for insurance agents and agencies, while January through March is generally a bit slower.
+The Medicare Annual Enrollment Period (AEP) is the “busy season” for insurance agents and agencies, while January through March is generally a bit slower.

-This is a fantastic time to set an appointment with your agent to cover your Medicare Plan.
+This is a fantastic time to set an appointment with your agent to cover your overall Medicare and retirement plan.

-Because this is a slow time of year, there isn’t a sense of urgency, and you can really take the time to make a solid financial plan for your retirement.
+Because this is a slower time of year, there isn’t a sense of urgency, and you can really take the time to make a solid financial plan for your retirement.

 If you’d like us to do a personalized Medicare Planner for you, please go to the scheduling page to choose whether you want to come to our office or have us come to your home.